earthly/website/blog/_posts/2021-09-22-awk-examples.md

   gunzip -c >> /
   bookreviews.tsv
 ```

-Repeat this for each of the three book files (`v1_00`, `v1_01`, `v1_02`) if you want to follow along with the full dataset.
+If you want to follow along with the entire dataset, repeat this for each of the three book files (`v1_00`, `v1_01`, `v1_02`).

 <div class="notice--warning">

 **❗ Disk Space Warning**

-The above file is over 6 gigs unzipped.
-If you grab all three you will be up to 15 gigs.
-If you don't have much space you can play along by just grabbing the first ten thousand rows of the first file.
+The above file is over six gigs unzipped.
+If you grab all three, you will be up to fifteen gigs of disk space.
+If you don't have much space, you can play along by just grabbing the first ten thousand rows of the first file.

 ``` bash
 $ curl https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Books_v1_00.tsv.gz \